imagekit-developer/imagekit-react/README.md

     }]}
   />

-  // Loading imgae from an absolute file path with no transformations - https://www.custom-domain.com/default-image.jpg
+  // Loading image from an absolute file path with no transformations - https://www.custom-domain.com/default-image.jpg
   <IKImage
     src="https://www.custom-domain.com/default-image.jpg"
   />

-  // Using a new tranformation parameter which is not there in this SDK yet - https://ik.imagekit.io/your_imagekit_id/tr:custom-value/default-image.jpg
+  // Using a new transformation parameter which is not there in this SDK yet - https://ik.imagekit.io/your_imagekit_id/tr:custom-value/default-image.jpg
   <IKImage
     path="/default-image.jpg"
     transformation={[{